Top 10 Best and Coolest American Police Cars

 Dodge Coronet (1970)

-One that certainly stood among the lot was 1970 Dodge Coronet.
+One that certainly stood among the lot was the 1970 Dodge Coronet.
 Not only was it extremely potent thanks to 440ci V8, but it had all-new “twin-loop” front fascia which looked extremely intimidating.
 Just what every police car needs.
-Not only did it look intimidating (although somewhat unattractive), design came with noticeable aerodynamic benefits which helped Coronet gain edge over its Plymouth sibling, Belvedere.
+Not only did it look intimidating (although somewhat unattractive), design came with noticeable aerodynamic benefits which helped Coronet gain edge over its Plymouth sibling, the Belvedere (we’re not including the Plymouth Belvedere because we think the Coronet was a superior addition to our list on American police cars).
 Plus, it appeared in cult 1974 film Gone in 60 Seconds.

 AMC Matador (1972-1974)